exercism/pharo-smalltalk/exercises/practice/armstrong-numbers/.docs/instructions.append.md

 # Instructions append

+## Hint

-Browse the class Integer for some inspiration
+Browse the class Integer for some inspiration.